vapoursynth/vapoursynth/build instructions windows.md

 * Run `py -3.9-32 -m pip install -r python-requirements.txt` for 32bit.
 * Run `py -3.8 -m pip install -r python-requirements.txt` for 64bit.
 * Run `py -3.8-32 -m pip install -r python-requirements.txt` for 32bit.
+* Alternatively, you can use `install_python_requirements.bat` to launch all the python commands above.
 * Run `cython_build.bat` to compile the Python modules
 * Run `docs_build.bat` to compile the documentation